How to Notate Damages and Shortages on the Bill of Lading and Proof of Delivery

 Work with Echo to File Your Claim

 Communication and transparency are essential to addressing shipment shortages and damage.
 If your shipment is affected, follow the steps outlined above to strengthen your claim and resolve the issue.
 Our established relationship with carrier partners ensures fairness and a hands-on approach as we help you navigate the claims process and verify the proper steps are followed.
-Contact an Echo representative today at 800-354-7993 or email@example.com for support with your shipping.
+For other claim types, you can contact an expert at Echo to support you through the process.